Wilisimple4u/DiscordBotDocker/README.md

 ### To Start/run the container after building it in docker:

 Copythis into the terminal with the file selected -->  .\run.bat

+#
+#
+###For developer aka me:
+#Don't forget to make it public and let people see the deployed page from pages.